jhauberg/comply/README.md

 To enforce its guidelines, `comply` defines some (highly) opinionated rules and conventions on best practices for writing code that both reads better and is more durable, making it easier to maintain and contribute.

-These rules span from formatting to design and structure, and must all be satisfied for a project to be of the *Compliant* style.
+These rules span from formatting, to design and structure, and must all be satisfied for a project to be regarded as being of the *Compliant* style.

 You might not like some of them, but each rule has thought and reasoning behind it.